R-Mutura/calve_heater/README.md

 # BURNING BOOTLOADER AND FIRMWARE TO THE PCB
 ### Download the Files :arrow_down_small:
 From this repo click on the download option at the code :arrow_double_down:
-- You will have two folders inside the main folder i.e 📁 Bootloader and  📁clock_module_code
+- You will have two folders inside the main folder i.e 📁 Bootloader and  📁calve_heater_furmware
 <br>
 ##  Burning bootload to the MCU :fire:
  <h3> Note: